Knowing how to train a husky to run with you is important if you’re looking to make your furry friend a partner on the trail or road.

 A bottle like the Tuff Pupper PupFlask Portable Water Bottle is great because it can hold 27 or 40 ounces – depending on the size – and has a convertible “bowl” at the end for easy drinking.

-- ✅ PERFECT SIZE — Bottle holds 27 oz fresh water in a durable stainless steel bottle.
-The thick, extra large silicone cup quickly provides your thirsty pets with fresh water when travelling, walking, or any other adventures.
-Its the perfect travel water bottle for pets.
+- PERFECT SIZE - Holds 27 oz fresh water in a durable stainless steel bottle.
+The thick, extra large silicone cup quickly provides your pups with fresh water when travelling, walking, or any other adventures.
+Its the perfect travel bottle for pets.

-- ✅ WORLD CLASS CUSTOMER SERVICE & 100% SATISFACTION GUARANTEE — Because we’re animal lovers, Tuff Pupper has been voted time and time again as being #1 in customer satisfaction.
-If you have ANY issues with any of our pet accessories in the first 60 days, we will replace it at no cost to you.
-All of our products include a hassle free Lifetime Warranty against manufacturer defects.
-Contact us directly and we will make it right!
+- WORLD CLASS CUSTOMER SERVICE & 100% SATISFACTION - If you have ANY issues in the first 30 days, Tuff Pupper will REPLACE OR REFUND at no cost to you.
+All of our products include a hassle free Lifetime Guarantee against manufacturer defects.

 A good, nylon running leash is essential for running.